TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 <figcaption>Testing the individual screens and button styles was promising, and showed a lot of improvement from the original workflow.</figcaption>
 </figure>

-Using one-X, I able to design a conditional interface with identical behaviour across all cases.
-Whether the user was editing, or logging a new meal each view would behave the same.
+Using this design, dubbed `one-x`, I able to design a conditional interface with identical behaviour across all cases.
+Whether the user was logging a new meal or editing an old one, each view would behave the same.

+### Transitions
-There was a small problem with this model though.
-If the screens were independent, and transitioned from one to the other, the behaviour of the close buttons might get confusing.
-If one view animated to another, I worried that the meaning of Close might still be ambiguous for the second screen.“Will it close the whole flow, or just the screen I’m on?”.
-As mentioned before, only closing the current screen (and effectively going back) doesn’t make much sense architecturally, since the behaviour would change depending on the context.
+There was a small problem with this model that we noticed when prototyping screen transitions.
+If the screens were independent, and animated from one to the other (as they would by default on both iOS and Android), the behaviour of the close buttons might get confusing.
+If one view animated to another, the meaning of `Close` might still be ambiguous for the second screen.“Will it close the whole flow, or just the screen I’m on?”.
+As before, only closing the current screen (and effectively going back) doesn’t make much sense architecturally, since the behaviour would change depending on the context.

 This worry was substantiated during user interviews, where we found that there was a near 50/50 split between users who expected to close the entire flow vs. the current screen.
 These screens needed to be the same, but different.